What is CAFLS PLUS?

 How did CAFLS PLUS get started?

-For the past several years, Tom Scott, PhD, and Dean of the College of Agriculture, Forestry & Life Sciences (CAFLS), has recognized the need to help aspiring graduates be more competitive for the highly sought after jobs that they have been educated for.
-Dean Scott envisioned a comprehensive and well-marketed program that would give students the extra knowledge, insight and skills needed to be the job candidates that employers want to hire.
+For the past several years, Tom Scott, PhD, Dean Emeritus, Professor and former Dean of the College of Agriculture, Forestry & Life Sciences (CAFLS), recognized the need to help aspiring graduates be more competitive for the highly sought after jobs for which they have worked hard and to which they aspire.
+Dr. Scott envisioned a comprehensive and well-marketed program that would give students the extra knowledge, insight and skills needed to be the job candidates that employers want to hire.
 He began referring to this program as CAFLS PLUS.

-‘We need to give students skills that we do not teach but that are critical success factors in their careers and personal lives,” said Scott.
+‘We need to give students skills that are not in our core curriculum, but that are critical success factors in their careers and personal lives,” said Scott.

 How much does it cost?